btsdigital/bot-api-contract/docs/pages/model/setWebhook.md

 ## Description

-<p> This method is for setting an url for backend to send updates for service.
+<p> This method is for setting an url in backend to send service updates to.
 </p>
 <p> On succes empty response with http code 200 is returned.
 </p>